-Operating expenses are budgeted at \$40,565,139, 16.9% lower than the current year.
+Operating expenses are budgeted at \$43,150,941, 12% lower than the current year.
 Key expense assumptions:

-- Fixed route service will operate at 60% of pre-pandemic (2019) levels before services are gradually restored by FY2022.
+- Fixed route service will operate at 60% of pre-pandemic (2019) levels before services are gradually restored.
 A-Ride will provide ADA trips only, with service operated in-house rather than contracted.
-FlexRide will expand to serve additional needs, replacing both NightRide and HolidayRide. - Salaries and wages include contractual pay rate increases for bargaining unit employees and a 3% annual increase for non-union employees.
-Overall wage and fringe costs are budgeted down 12.3% from FY2020 budget after staff reductions were made in FY2020. - Purchased transportation expenses are 46.5% lower from bringing paratransit services in-house, even after expansion of FlexRide and the addition of D2A2 for FY2021. - Fuel, materials, and supplies costs are down 1.7%.
+FlexRide will expand to serve additional needs and NightRide and HolidayRide. - Salaries and wages include contractual pay rate increases for bargaining unit employees and a 3% annual increase for non-union employees.
+The rate for non-union employees has been benchmarked with the American Society of Employers (ASE) Annual Salary Budget Survey.
+Total wage and fringe costs are budgeted down 9% after staff reductions were made in FY2020. - Purchased transportation expenses are 34% lower from bringing paratransit services in-house, even after expansion of FlexRide and the addition of D2A2 for FY2021. - Fuel, materials, and supplies costs are down 2%.
 Fuel is budgeted at \$2.29 per gallon for 655,000 gallons, 23% fewer gallons than budgeted for 2020 due to less service.
 Pandemic-related cleaning and sanitation supplies and PPE costs offset the savings.

-- Contracted services will grow 18.7% due to pandemic-related services such as increased janitorial and security expenses, and increased consultation for service planning. - Other expenses will increase by 13.4% from higher insurance premiums and other costs.
+- Contracted services will grow 23% due to pandemic-related services such as increased janitorial and security expenses, increased consultation for service planning and strategic planning. - Other expenses will increase by 14% from higher insurance premiums and other costs.